LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 - Dynamic documents
 	- documents containing macro
 	- documents containing links

-Copies/Duplicates
+Cannot be signed safely since the output changes

+**Computer-aided design (CAD)** -> the use of computers to aid in the creation, modification, analysis, or optimization of a design.

+==Copies/Duplicates==
 - Informatic copy of analogical document
 - Copy as image on informatic support (a scan lol)
-- Informatic copy of a informatic document (.doc, a folder/zipped folder, different bit sequence)
+- Informatic copy of a informatic document (.doc, a folder/zipped folder, different bit sequence/codification) Each type of copy needs certification (from a notary)

+##